 Select the channel you'd like to use, then set your frequency, date, and time preferences.

-Hit Next to go to "Topics" to browse topics that will be included and add your own custom topics (tip: you can toggle off topics you'd rather not include)
+Hit Next to go to "Topics" to browse topics that will be included and add your own custom topics (tip: you can toggle off topics you'd instead not have)

-Finally, under the "Access" tab you can adjust who has permissions to edit the Watercooler channel for your team
+Finally, under the "Access" tab, you can adjust who has permission to edit the Watercooler channel for your team.

 Hit "Save" when you've finished adjusting settings